Latest course deliveryRead more

 Access to facilities:

-- Educational facilities: Priority will be given to students during their scheduled on-campus weeks.
+- Educational facilities: Only available for students during their scheduled on-campus weeks.

 - Library: Accessible remotely for students and staff.
-Physically accessible by advance booking only with priority given to students scheduled to be on-campus.
 Visit the library website for more information.

-- Sports facilities: General activity facilities (e.g. Gym, swimming, etc.) are accessible by booking through the UL Sport App (Download from the AppStore or Google Play).
+- Sports facilities: View the UL Sport App for updates.
+(Download from the AppStore or Google Play).

 Cooperative Education: We are continuing to work with employers regarding Cooperative Education placements for 2020/2021.
 There are, of course, pandemic-related challenges in the external labour market and we will continue to monitor government and HSE advice.
 Please continue to check your UL student e-mail for updates and respond to any actions required of you.
 We will be holding our Online Coop Clinics throughout the semester and you can attend any of these clinics re any queries or concerns you might have regarding your placement.

 School Placement: We are continuing to work with our network of schools on the delivery of the 2021 School Placement programme.
 We will also continue to monitor government and HSE advice in relation to the pandemic and any potential effects on placements.